 Q.1 Who is VEPP Inc?

 A.1 VEPP Inc. is a not-for-profit Vermont Corporation.
 VEPP Inc.’s Executive Director reports to a Board of Directors consisting of four executives from the Vermont Utilities, four independent power producers and 3 “public members” appointed by the Vermont Department of Public Service.
 Our business is limited to managing two renewable energy programs for the Public Utility Commission; the Standard Offer Program and the Rule 4.100 Program.
-Although we are contractors to the Public Utility Commission , we maintain functional independence from the Board.
+Although we are contractors to the Public Utility Commission, we maintain functional independence from the Commission.
 VEPP Inc. has been in this business since 1996.

-A.2 The Board’s authority for the Standard Offer Program comes from complementary federal and state laws.
+A.2 The Commission’s authority for the Standard Offer Program comes from complementary federal and state laws.
 In 1978 Congress passed the Public Utility Policy Act (PURPA).
 One aspect of this law is that for the first time and under certain guidelines, states now have the authority to set rates for renewable energy generators less than 80 MW in size (“Qualifying Facilities”).
 As part of the state’s implementation of PURPA, Vermont passed a law giving the Public Utility Commission authority over Qualifying Facilities (30 V.S.A. §209(a)(8)).
-Note that all Standard Offer Projects meet the definition of a Qualifying Facility (QF) under PURPA.
+Note that all Standard Offer Plants meet the definition of a Qualifying Facility (QF) under PURPA.

 In 2009, the State Legislature passed legislation creating the Standard Offer Program.
 This law has since been amended several times by the Legislature

 (30 V.S.A. §8005 and §8005a).
 The Standard Offer Program is further defined by various Orders issued by the Public Utility Commission.

 Q.3 Has Vermont’s Standard Offer Program ever been challenged?